The 26 Best Things to do in Loreto

 Getting a photo with this sign is one of the best things to do in Loreto

 Visiting the Plaza Publica (main square) is one of the best free things to do in Loreto.
-Featuring colourful buildings, boutique souvenir shops and cute restaurants, the Plaza Publica is also a spot that’s popular with the locals.
-You can find them relaxing on benches near the bandstand or enjoying a tequila in one of the nearby bars.
+Featuring colourful buildings, boutique souvenir shops and cute restaurants, the Plaza Civica is also a spot that’s popular with the locals.
+You can relax on benches near the bandstand or enjoy a tequila in one of the nearby bars.
+This central square is also lined with boutique shops and cosy cafés.

-5) Visit the Ancient Cave Paintings at La Pinguica
+7. Visit the ancient cave paintings at La Pinguica

-The cave paintings at La Pinguica is an unmissable day trip from Loreto.
+The cave paintings at La Pinguica are an unmissable day trip from Loreto.
 La Pinguica Mountain Range is a UNESCO World Heritage site.
-Also known as “Canipole”, La Pinguica is just 1 1/2 hours north of Loreto and is one of the best places in the world to see petroglyphs (rock carvings) and pictographs (cave paintings).
+Also known as “Canipole”, La Pinguica is just 1.5 hours north of Loreto and is one of the best places in the world to see petroglyphs (rock carvings) and pictographs (cave paintings).
 Carbon dating has indicated that the rock art is up to 7,000 years ago, having been created by indigenous Baja civilizations.
-Unless you have a car you’ll need to book onto a tour to see these historic paintings.
+Unless you have a car, you’ll need to book onto a tour to see these historic paintings.
 The hike is roughly 4.5 miles (6.4km) return, so be sure to wear good shoes and take plenty of water.

 Red, orange and black figures have been painted onto a cave wall in Loreto.
 We can clearly see depictions of people and animals.